U.S. SEC chief unveils plan to overhaul Wall Street stock trading | Headlines

 U.S. SEC chief unveils plan to overhaul Wall Street stock trading

 The plan, unveiled by U.S. Securities and Exchange Commission chair Gary Gensler, would require trading firms to directly compete to execute trades from retail investors to boost competition.
-The Wall Street watchdog plans to scrutinize the controversial payment for order flow (PFOF) practice, in which some brokers, like TD Ameritrade, Robinhood Markets and E*Trade, are paid by wholesale market makers for orders.
+The Wall Street watchdog plans to scrutinize growth in recent years of the payment for order flow (PFOF) practice, which is banned in Canada, the UK and Australia.

 - Country: